davidizzle/GSoC-Dagger.jl-Blog/README.md

 ### 3.5 Live object detection

-Perhaps a more specific use case of image filtering is image processing and live object detection.
+Perhaps a more specific use case of image filtering is image processing for live object detection.

-This initially proved to be a challenge leveraging [YOLO](https://pjreddie.com/darknet/yolo/), wrapped in the Julia package [ObjectDetector.jl](https://github.com/r3tex/ObjectDetector.jl), because of the DAG interdependency which is not immediate to implement for streaming tasks.
+This initially proved to be a challenge leveraging [YOLO](https://pjreddie.com/darknet/yolo/), wrapped in the Julia package [ObjectDetector.jl](https://github.com/r3tex/ObjectDetector.jl), because of the DAG's temporal interdependency which is not immediate to implement for streaming tasks.
 We used the YOLOv3-tiny model and for simplicity, and for the sake of real-time streaming and low resource utilization, we picked a batch size of 1 — though this is definitely a tuneable parameter that can improve accuracy.

-The final `stack` task accumulates inference output images and writes to a video file, which has been linked below.
+The final `stack` task in the code below accumulates inference output images and writes to a video file, which has been linked below.

 ```Julia
 Dagger.spawn_streaming() do